nvenk/nvenk.github.io/src/html/project-content/puppyharmony.md

 ## Introduction

-PuppyHarmony is an app that enables dog owners to easily find and connect with other dog owners to bring their pets together for play-dates, exercise and socialization.
+PuppyHarmony is an app that enables dog owners to easily find and connect with other dog owners to bring their pets together for play-dates, exercise, and socialization.

 This was a class project as part of the 'Design in an Organization' class at the University of Washington.
-This course helped us grasp the essence of influencing design in a business world, while keeping the business goals in mind.
+This course helped us grasp the essence of influencing design in a business world while keeping the business goals in mind.
 We worked with a client team who oversaw the development of the business model and product design.

 ## My Role

 I was the interaction / visual designer in our team of four.
 My responsibilities included visual design, wireframing and prototyping.
-I was involved in the entire project cycle from brainstorming & ideating features, developing a business plan to creating documentation.
+I was involved in the entire project cycle from brainstorming & ideating features, developing a business plan, to creating documentation.

 ## Design Process